gavinyork/zephyr3d/doc/markdown/scene.octree.removenode.md

 ## Octree.removeNode() method

-Removes a scene node from the octree
+Remove a scene node from the octree.

 **Signature:**